superflows-dev/react-signin-dynamodb/README.md

 ## Note

-### AWS key pair needs to have DynamoDb privileges
+### AWS key pair needs to have DynamoDb & SES privileges
 ### For SES to work a template needs to be in place, for more information see the react-ses-helper npm

 ## Usage